-3. Risk Factors
+1. Risk Factors

-Investing in the retail and wholesale securities of the Issuer involves certain issuer-specific risks.
+Investing in the retail and wholesale non-equity securities of the Issuer involves certain issuer-specific risks.
 Investments in securities of the Issuer should not be made until all these risk factors have been acknowledged and carefully considered.
-When making decisions relating to investments in the securities of the Issuer, potential investors should consider the following material risk factors that are specific to the Issuer and which may affect the Issuer's ability to fulfil its obligations under its securities and, if necessary, consult their legal, tax, financial or other advisor.
+When making decisions relating to investments in the securities of the Issuer, potential investors should consider the following material risk factors that are specific to the Issuer and which may affect the Issuer's ability to fulfil its obligations under its securities.